After the 'Rust' movie set shooting, investigators look into the ammo supplier

 Witnesses share theories on origins of the live ammo

-According to the search warrant, Kenny shared with investigators the history of the ammo he provided to the Rust movie set.
+According to the search warrant, Kenney shared with investigators the history of the ammo he provided to the Rust movie set.

 He spoke with investigators a few days after the shooting, according to the Santa Fe Sheriff's Office, and said he thought he knew where the live ammo used on the Rust set may have come from.
 According to the warrant's details, "a couple of years back" he received "reloaded ammunition," which is made up of recycled bullet components, from a friend.
 He said he believes the bullet used on the Rust set must've been reloaded ammunition.

-Thell Reed said he conducted weapons training to actors on a firearms range and Kenny was there.
-Kenny told the elder Reed to bring additional live ammunition in case they group ran out of rounds during training.
+Thell Reed said he conducted weapons training to actors on a firearms range and Kenney was there.
+Kenney told the elder Reed to bring additional live ammunition in case the group ran out of rounds during training.

-After the day's training was finished, Kenny took all of the ammunition used that day — including some for .45 caliber colt.
-Thell Reed told investigators he tried to get the ammo he brought to the training back from Kenny, but it remained in his possession.
+After the day's training was finished, Kenney took all of the ammunition used that day — including some for a .45 caliber Colt.
+Thell Reed told investigators he tried to get the ammo he brought to the training back from Kenney, but it remained in his possession.

 "Thell stated that this ammunition may match the ammunition found on the set of Rust."